Prepare to Meet With an Estate Planning Lawyer

 Retirement Plan Information

-- Any individual retirement accounts (IRAs), Keogh, or other individual plans providing tax deferment for deposits and income
+- Do you have any individual retirement accounts (IRAs), Keogh plans, or other individual plans providing tax deferment for deposits and income?

 - How many different financial institutions hold IRA accounts for each spouse?

-- Any employer-provided profit sharing, retirement, or other benefit plans?
+- Do you have any employer-provided profit-sharing, retirement, or other benefit plans?

-- How many different plans for either spouse?
+- How many different plans exist for either spouse?

 Real Estate Information

-- What state is your personal residence located in?
+- In what state is your personal residence located?

-- How many different parcels of real estate do you own, other than your personal residence?
+- How many parcels of real estate do you own besides your personal residence?

-- What state(s) are these parcels located in?
+- In what state(s) are these parcels located?

-- Are you purchasing any of the above properties on a contract for deed?
+- Are you purchasing any of the above properties on a contract?